Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Never buy a thing you do not want, because it is cheap, it will be dear to you."
+> "Welcome every morning with a smile.
+Look on the new day as another gift from your Creator, another golden opportunity."
-> — **Thomas Jefferson**
+> — **Og Mandino**

 ---